+Elicera develops biological drugs under complex manufacturing processes, with a risk that the drug candidates lose viability/survivability after production and cannot be used as intended in clinical studies.
+This could lead to production and/ or studies having to be redone, supplementary studies needing to be carried out, or ultimately that planned or initiated studies are stopped completely, which could entail significant costs and delays or failures in registering one or more of the company's drug candidates.
 Elicera has no internal manufacturing capacity, nor does it intend to develop such capacity.
-The company is thus dependent on third parties for manufacture of the oncolytic viruses and CAR T cells that are needed for studies, development and any future sales of the company's drug candidates.
+The company is thus dependent on third parties for manufacture of the oncolytic viruses and CAR T-cells that are needed for studies, development and any future sales of the company's drug candidates.
 If Elicera cannot ensure production capacity in time, on satisfactory terms or in general, or if Elicera's contracted manufacturer cannot maintain a high level of quality in production or meet regulatory requirements, there are risks of personal injury, product shortages, product recalls, increased production costs or delays in clinical studies.